-My Broadway gift guide has proven popular enough in the past couple years that I am updating it for 2014, with information on theater tickets, theater subscriptions, play scripts, cast recordings and new and cherished books about the theater, as well as souvenirs intended as tangible reminders of an evanescent experience.
+Theater is “ephemeral,” says Maggie Smith – “every performance is like a ghost; it’s there and then it’s gone” – but a theater lover is for life.
+This helps explain my fourth annual Broadway gift guide, with information on theater tickets, theater subscriptions, play scripts, cast recordings and new and cherished books about the theater, as well as souvenirs and knick-knacks intended as tangible reminders of an evanescent experience.

 Gift cards: Telecharge gift cards and TKTS gift certificates allow the theatergoers on your holiday list to pick their own show to go to (or several shows – depending on how much money you put on the card.)

-If you know what specific show your theater lover would love, you can buy tickets for them yourself.
-(Here is a link to buy tickets to some of the most popular shows, or you can buy from their websites or at their box office.)
-Some long-time favorites:
+If you know what specific show your theater lover would love, you can buy tickets for them yourself directly from the show’s website or from the box office.

 THE BOOK OF MORMON

 Twitter feed: @BookofMormonBWY

 This musical by Trey Parker and Matt Stone (book), the creators of South Park, and Robert Lopez, one of the composer-lyricists for “Avenue Q” (music and lyrics) is about both the founder of the Church of Latter-Day Saints and modern disciples.
 It is outrageous, irreverent in one way, but also deeply reverent to (even while parodying) the best traditions of the Broadway musical.